kiisi/kiisi/README.md

 - 🤔 I’m looking for **Remote jobs related to my skillset**

+- 💬 Ask me about anything about tech, I would be glad to answer you.

 - 📫 **How to reach me **kiisifelix06@gmail.com****

 - 🥅 Goals: Contribute more to Open Source projects